ruyonga/ascii-canvas/README.md

 ```

 # Request
-- fill & boarder parameter are optional
+- fill & border parameter are optional
-- At least one of fill / boarder should be supplied
+- At least one of fill / border should be supplied
 - You create one or more shapes on the same canvas.
 ````
 {